 A medical condition which can really hinder the chance of your baby having a good latch is if they have a tongue or lip tie.
 Tongue-tie (ankyloglossia), is characterised by a tight lingual frenulum, the piece of tissue that anchors the tongue to the bottom of the mouth.
 A lip tie is an unusually tight labial frenulum, the piece of tissue that keeps the upper lip tethered close to the gum line.
 Tongue and lip can often occur together.

-Ties can be treated by a relatively straightforward procedure which involves cutting the tight piece of tissue that is causing the restriction.
-It is, however, worth me stressing here that there are lots of causes for nipple pain and for poor latching, so again, do ask for help if you are struggling with these issues so that the correct diagnosis can be made to give you the best support.
+Ties can be treated with a relatively straightforward procedure, which involves cutting the tight piece of tissue that is causing the restriction.
+It is, however, worth me stressing here that there are lots of causes for nipple pain and for poor latching.
+So again, do ask for help if you are struggling with these issues so that the correct diagnosis can be made to give you the best support.

 Tips for feeding

-As long as breastfeeding feels comfortable and your baby is feeding well, it doesn’t matter which position you prefer to choose.
+As long as breastfeeding feels comfortable and your baby is feeding well, it doesn’t matter which position you prefer.

 Nipple pain when breastfeeding

 We’ve discussed a poor latch as a cause of nipple pain, but there are other causes of this which are worth considering.
 First of all, I must make it clear that you should have some expectation that your nipples will be sore for at least the first few weeks of breastfeeding.

 Even with the most perfect latch, there will be discomfort.
 It’s very unlikely that your nipples have ever had a little suction device on them at least 8 times a day for up to 40 minutes at a time!
 So this new experience will not be comfortable and it will take time for your nipples to get used to this.